Academic Master

 The following is the revised educational policy that is suggested based on all previous occurrences.

-• Two elements will be central to the policy; they include focusing on educational performances, and school choice.
+• Two elements will be central to the policy: focusing on educational performances and school choice.

-• The parents will have a highly active role in choosing what is best for their children.
+• Parents will be highly active in choosing what is best for their children.

 • A moderation of “No Child Left Behind,” will be applied.
 This will include establishing very high standards of education that have measurable goals.

 • As per the legislation, there needs to be standardized testing methods that will be conducted via computerized systems.
-These systems will allow the students to access results in real time.
-Sufficient funding out to be allocated to the addition of such systems to the school.
+These systems will allow the students to access results in real-time.
+Sufficient funding is to be allocated for the addition of such systems to the school.

-• Innovation and improved achievements are the goal in K-12 education.
-The American government will reinvest in promoting these performance standards by implementing reforms that will focus in the betterment of teachers, students, and parents.
+• Innovation and improved achievements are the goals of K-12 education.
+The American government will reinvest in promoting these performance standards by implementing reforms that will focus on the betterment of teachers, students, and parents.

 • Online learning is a requirement as virtual classrooms are the best kind in terms of felicity of timings, and learning concepts.